MicrosoftDocs/msteams-docs/msteams-platform/samples/virtual-tables-for-tasks.md

 ---

-Keep track of the `m365_id‘s` as ID's will be needed in subsequent requests.
+Keep track of the `m365_id‘s` as IDs will be needed in subsequent requests.

 **Task 6: Retrieve a Planner Task**